sonth87/mfe-with-turbo/README.md

-# Turborepo starter with pnpm
+# Turborepo starter with yarn/npm

 This is an official starter turborepo.